-- the scope, progress, results and costs of researching, developing and commercializing AMX0035 for the treatment of ALS, AD, Wolfram syndrome, PSP and potential additional indications, as well as any other product candidates we may develop; - the timing of, and the costs involved in, obtaining and maintaining marketing approvals for AMX0035 for the treatment of ALS, AD, Wolfram syndrome, PSP and potential additional indications, and any other product candidates we may develop and pursue; - the number of other product candidates that we may pursue and their development requirements; - the costs of commercialization activities for AMX0035 for any approved indications, or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing sufficient product sales, marketing, distribution and manufacturing capabilities; - subject to receipt and maintenance of regulatory approval on a jurisdiction-by-jurisdiction basis, revenue, if any, received from commercial sales of AMX0035 for any approved indications or any future product candidates; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; - our headcount growth and associated costs as we expand our research and development, increase our office space, and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; and - the ongoing costs of operating as a public company.
+- the scope, progress, results and costs of researching and developing AMX0035 for WS, PSP and potential additional indications, as well as any other product candidates we are currently developing or may in the future develop; - the timing of, and the costs involved in, obtaining marketing approvals for AMX0035 for the treatment of WS, PSP and potential additional indications, and obtaining approvals for other product candidates we are developing or may in the future develop and pursue; - the number of other product candidates that we may pursue and their development requirements; - the costs of commercialization activities for AMX0035 for any approved indications, or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing sufficient product sales, marketing, distribution and manufacturing capabilities; - subject to receipt of regulatory approval on a jurisdiction-by-jurisdiction basis, revenue, if any, received from commercial sales of AMX0035 for any approved indications or any other current or future product candidates; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; - our headcount fluctuation; - our ability to successfully terminate or unwind any existing supply or other agreements related to the commercialization of RELYVRIO and ALBRIOZA; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; and - the ongoing costs of operating as a public company.

 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-As a result of the challenges caused by economic uncertainty in various global markets due to geopolitical instability and conflict, including the ongoing conflicts in Ukraine and Israel, the global credit and financial markets have experienced in recent periods significant volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, high rates of inflation and interest rates and uncertainty about economic stability.
+As a result of the challenges caused by economic uncertainty in various global markets due to geopolitical instability and conflict, including the ongoing wars in Ukraine and Israel, the escalating conflict in the Middle East, the upcoming presidential election in the United States, the global credit and financial markets have experienced in recent periods significant volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, high rates of inflation and interest rates and uncertainty about economic stability.
 If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly or more dilutive.

-We have no committed source of additional capital and if we are unable to raise additional capital, if needed, in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of AMX0035 or any future product candidates or other research and development initiatives.
-We may need to seek collaborators for AMX0035 and any future product candidates at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available or relinquish or license on unfavorable terms our rights to AMX0035 and any other product candidates in markets where we otherwise would seek to pursue development or commercialization ourselves.
+We have no committed source of additional capital and if we are unable to raise additional capital, if needed, in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development of AMX0035 or any other current or future product candidates or other research and development initiatives.
+We may need to seek collaborators for AMX0035 and any other current or future product candidates at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available or relinquish or license on unfavorable terms our rights to AMX0035 and any other current or future product candidates in markets where we otherwise would seek to pursue development or commercialization ourselves.
 Any of the above events could significantly harm our business, prospects, financial condition, and results of operations and cause the price of our common stock to decline.